azazz3L/Decentralized-Identity-Verification-System/README.md

 DIVS is designed as a two-phase project, focusing on secure integration with blockchain technology.
 It empowers users with a decentralized approach to identity verification.

+## Prerequisites

+Before installing DIVS, ensure you have the following prerequisites installed on your system:

+- [Node.js](https://nodejs.org/en) (version 14.x or later)
+- [npm](https://www.npmjs.com) (usually comes with Node.js)
+- A modern web browser with the [MetaMask](https://metamask.io/download/) extension installed and set up.
+- An understanding of React.js and Ethereum-based DApp development is beneficial for contributing to the project.

 ### Phase 1: User

 - **Research**: Evaluation of the feasibility of DApp integration with current technologies.